tanchuanxin/tdt4240_project/README.md

 click the map you wish to play.

 ### Controls on Desktop
-UP - Jump/Walljump
+UP | W | SPACE - Jump/Walljump

-LEFT - Move left
+LEFT | A - Move left

-RIGHT - Move Right
+RIGHT | D - Move Right

-DOWN - Stomp if in the air
+DOWN | S - Stomp if in the air

-SPACE - Jump/Walljump